pfrybar/ons-python-template-simple/README.md

 ├── .editorconfig                     # Configuration file for maintaining consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 ├── .gitattributes                    # Git attributes file for defining attributes per path, such as line endings and merge strategies.
 ├── .gitignore                        # Specifies intentionally untracked files to ignore when using Git, like build outputs and temporary files.
-├── .mega-linter.yml                  # Configuration file for MegaLinter, specifying the linters and code analysers to be used.
-├── .pylintrc                         # Configuration file for Pylint.
 ├── .python-version                   # Specifies the Python version to be used with pyenv.
 ├── CODE_OF_CONDUCT.md                # A code of conduct for the project, outlining the standards of behaviour for contributors.
 ├── CONTRIBUTING.md                   # Guidelines for contributing to the project, including information on how to raise issues and submit pull requests.